Merian C. Cooper: World War I

 In October 1917, six months after the American entry into World War I, Cooper went to France with the 201st Squadron.
 He attended flying school in Issoudun.
 While flying with his friend, Cooper hit his head and was knocked out during a 200-foot plunge.
 After the incident, Cooper suffered from shock and had to relearn how to fly.
 Cooper requested to go to Clermont-Ferrand to be trained as a bomber pilot.
 He became a pilot with the 20th Aero Squadron (which later became the 1st Day Bombardment Group).

 Cooper served as a DH-4 bomber pilot with the United States Army Air Service during World War I. On September 26, 1918, his plane was shot down.
 The plane caught fire, and Cooper spun the plane to suck the flames out.
 Cooper survived, although he suffered burns, injured his hands, and was presumed dead.
-German soldiers saw his plane's incredible landing and took him to a prisoner reserve hospital.
+German soldiers saw his plane landing and took him to a prisoner reserve hospital.
+The death certificate on this page was sent to Cooper's family.
+The Army had believed him killed but he was captured by the Germans and taken as a Prisoner of war (POW).
+Cooper's father received a letter from Merian around the time the death certificate arrived.
+Merian C. Cooper sent the copy back to the Army with the notation on top "In the language of Mark Twain Your death has been greatly exaggerated."

 Captain Cooper remained in the Air Service after the war; he helped with Herbert Hoover's U.S. Food Administration that provided aid to Poland.
 He later became the chief of the Poland division.
+In the early spring of 1919, while supplying the besieged Poles in Lviv during the Polish–Ukrainian War, he claimed to have first discussed US air support for the Polish eastern flank with General Tadeusz Rozwadowski who commanded the city's defence.